 We receive many requests for traffic calming measures which far outweigh the limited funding available for such schemes.
-Our funds must therefore be targeted at areas with a history of speed-related collisions resulting in personal injury; prioritised to those locations with the greatest number of collisions, with pattern and severity also taken into account.
-Sites of concern are identified either from data analysis (speed surveys and collision history) or from members of the public, in person or via their parish council/Derbyshire County Council member.
-Measures can only be introduced at locations where there is an identifiable problem (i.e. trend in collisions) and will be chosen based on the likelihood of an improvement to the road safety record being achieved.
+Our funds must therefore be targeted at areas with a history of speed-related collisions resulting in personal injury, prioritised to those locations with the greatest number of collisions, with pattern and severity also taken into account.
+Sites of concern are identified either from data analysis (speed surveys and collision history) or from members of the public, in person or via their parish council or one of our members.
+Measures can only be introduced at locations where there is an identifiable problem (that is, a trend in collisions) and will be chosen based on the likelihood of an improvement to the road safety record being achieved.

 The enforcement of speed limits within the county is the responsibility of Derbyshire Constabulary and any instances of excess speeding should be reported to them, for appropriate action.
-You can contact your local police office by calling 101.
+You can contact your local police office, tel: 101.